Deep hole drilling: Deep hole drilling

 Deep hole drilling also differs from normal drilling in that, depending on the drilling process and the drilling diameter, cooling lubricant must be pumped to the cutting edges in large quantities and under high pressure.
 This ensures good cooling and at the same time good lubrication of the contact areas between the workpiece and the cutting edge of the tool on the one hand and the workpiece and guide pads of the tool on the other.
-In addition, the cooling lubricant leads to the constant removal of chips from the cutting zone, which makes surface-damaging and time-consuming chip removal strokes unnecessary and therefore improves the quality of the borehole and the productivity of the processes.
+In addition, the cooling lubricant continuously removes chips from the cutting zone, which makes surface-damaging and time-consuming chip removal strokes unnecessary and therefore improves the quality of the borehole and the productivity of the processes.
 For the production of deep holes, two different tool types are distinguished.
 On the one hand, there are tools with an asymmetrical single cutting-edge design.
 These deep hole drilling tools include single-lip deep hole drills, the single-tube system (BTA deep-hole drilling) and the double-tube system (ejector deep-hole drilling), which are referred to as the "classic" deep hole drilling processes.
 On the other hand, there are tools with symmetrically arranged cutting edges.
 These include spiral deep hole drilling tools and double-lip deep hole drilling tools, which can also be assigned to the deep drilling processes due to the drilling depths to be achieved with them.
-Deep Hole drilling was made originally in china.